TerminalMC/ChatNotify/README.md

 #### Trigger editor

-Click the `✎` button to the right of the text field to open the trigger editor.
+Click the `✎` button to the left of the text field to open the trigger editor.

 <img src="https://raw.githubusercontent.com/TerminalMC/ChatNotify/HEAD/assets/images/options/trigger/editor.png" width="500px">